 A Crash Course in Presenting to Emergent Bilinguals

-As fluent English speakers, we forget that our “common” language is absolutely FILLED with these things!
+The English language is FILLED with lots of jargon and idiomatic expressions.
 Use very literal words and phrases students are probably familiar with.

 Want your audience to be engaged?
 Have them move around!
 Kids get tired of sitting still for too long and lose interest after 10 minutes of passive listening.
 The more they are up interacting with their peers and your material the better.